NMF-earth/nmf-app/README.md

 ### 👨‍💻 Contribute ❤️

 More than 25 developers have contribute to the app, thanks a lot to [them](https://github.com/NMF-earth/nmf-app/graphs/contributors)!

-Have a look [here](https://github.com/NotMyFaultEarth/nmf-app/blob/master/contributing.md) if you want to contribute!
+Have a look to [contributing.md](https://github.com/NotMyFaultEarth/nmf-app/blob/master/contributing.md) if you want to contribute!

-🌐 You can help us with translations with our online tool [POEditor](https://poeditor.com/join/project/0MbginCsWp).

 <br />